How to create the illusion of space in a small room

 Doing my job, I meet many experts who build, create, design, and style spaces to client specifications.
 So, given that space is a premium in Cambridge, I spoke to one of them who can help.

 Kate Gallimore is an interior designer with experience both in the UK and the USA.
 She follows three golden rules: stay tidy, find storage solutions, and declutter regularly.
 Here she shares some of her wisdom and advice for designing and arranging small spaces.

 Big is beautiful

-Have you noticed that an empty room actually looks smaller that a room full of furniture?
+Have you noticed that an empty room actually looks smaller than a room full of furniture?
 The lesson here is to play with scale and do not put tiny furniture in a small space.
-Find a bold statement piece of furniture, such as a sofa, plant or wardrobe.
+Find a bold statement piece of furniture, such as a sofa, plant, or wardrobe.